Make sure you have enough data to satisfy your internet surfing needs. Photo: Pexels

 Home phone + broadband bundles

-For families who like to have a shared household phone, Optus offers a great value plan.
-For only $80/month you get unlimited data and unlimited standard local calls.
+For families who like to have a shared household phone, Optus offers great value plans.
+For only $60/month you get unlimited data and pay as you go calls.
 You can either sign a contract, or take advantage of their online offers and go the month to month route.
 The Optus Entertainment Bundle comes with broadband, a home phone line, and Fetch TV.
 Photo: Optus

 Do you plan on bundling an entertainment service with your broadband and home phone?
-The Optus entertainment bundles come with broadband (ADSL2+, Cable or NBN), a home phone line, and Fetch TV – your personal 1TB personal video recorder.
-As before, you get unlimited standard local calls, but you also get unlimited standard national calls and calls to mobiles.
+The Optus entertainment bundles come with unlimited broadband (ADSL2+, Cable or NBN), a home phone line, and Fetch TV – your personal 1TB personal video recorder.
+You get pay as you go calls, but can add calling packs for as low as $5/month.